 Detailed course offerings (Time Schedule) are available for

 Extended study in singing and musicianship.
 Explores advanced repertoire in different types of choral music ranging from Gospel, to Call and Response, music of world cultures both contemporary and historic, along with personal vocal study.
 Open to all students.
-Credit/no credit only.
-Corequisite: T ARTS 100.
+Corequisite: T ARTS 102.
+Credit/no-credit only.

 Explores music and social expression through innovative and collaborative projects.
 Investigates roles of music in addressing issues of social justice and resistance, issues of cultural and identity and history, and popular culture.